 With some 100 galleries, studios and shops, 4 different museums, a permanent mural exhibition, an educational and cultural hub, a well-being centre and the nearby Dragon Tiger Mountain, there was really no chance to get bored.
 In fact, we would have loved to extend our ‘art weekend’ to an ‘art month’.
-It is just the ideal place to disconnect from the world and engulf yourself in art and well-being.
+It is just an ideal place to disconnect from the world and engulf yourself in art and well-being.
 While an overall amazing place, what makes the village especially convenient, is that the whole site is situated within an easily walkable, compact enough area of about 41 acres (165,000 square meters).

 The Hua Quan Village’s ambition to become the ‘art capital of the world’ certainly indicates a high aspiration.
 During our visit there we felt it was easily justifiable.
 Below we will take you through our own personal highlights.